ConYel/my_site_two/README.md

 - Anonymous

 Tomorrow, is the first blank page of a 365 page book.
 Write a good one.
-― Brad Paisley
+- Brad Paisley

 Be yourself; everyone else is already taken.
-― Oscar Wilde
+- Oscar Wilde

+Without music, life would be a mistake.
+- Friedrich Nietzsche